Transurethral resection of the prostate (TURP)

 You might also notice:

 - Blood in your urine.
 It's normal to see blood right after surgery.
-But contact your doctor if the blood in your urine is thick like ketchup, bleeding appears to be worsening or your urine flow is blocked.
+Contact your doctor if the blood in your urine is thick like ketchup, bleeding appears to be worsening or your urine flow is blocked.
 Blood clots can block urine flow.

 - Irritating urinary symptoms.
 Urination might be painful, or you might have a sense of urgency or frequent need to urinate.
 Painful urination generally improves in six to eight weeks.